zeld/psa-update/README.md

 ## Requirements

-For the transfer of updates to the car, a USB flash drive is required:
+To transfer updates to the car, a USB flash drive is required:

 - Recommended size is **32 GB**.
-Although most updates are smaller than 16 GB, some navigations maps can be larger than 16 GB.
+Although most updates are smaller than 16 GB, some navigation maps can be larger than 16 GB.
 - It must be formatted as **FAT32** and **empty**.

 > [!NOTE]
 > When using Windows, if the USB flash drive is larger than 32 GB, it is not possible to format it using FAT32.
 Alternatives are:
 >
 > - Create a 32 GB partition and format if as FAT32 and leave the rest unformatted.
-> - Use a third-party tool to format the USB flash drive using FAT32.
-The official vendor application presumably uses [fat32format from Ridgecrop Consultants Ltd](http://ridgecrop.co.uk/index.htm?guiformat.htm) to achieve this.
+> - Use a third-party tool to format the USB flash drive as FAT32.
+The official application presumably uses [fat32format from Ridgecrop Consultants Ltd](http://ridgecrop.co.uk/index.htm?guiformat.htm).

 On Linux, OpenSSL is required.
 On Windows and MacOS, nothing is required, the operating system TLS framework is used.

-## Install

-Binaries are available for Windows (x86-64), Linux (x86-64) and MacOS (x86-64 and AArch64/ARM64) in the [releases](https://github.com/zeld/psa-update/releases) section.

-To install, simply download and extract the `psa-update` executable.

-For other platforms the project can be built from source code (see below).

 ## Build from source

-To build and run from source code using stable rust compiler toolchain (version 1.81+):
+To build and run from source code using the stable Rust toolchain (Rust 1.81 or newer):

 ```shell
 $ git clone https://github.com/zeld/psa-update.git